Lance Alston, author of Wealthfulness: Simple Steps to Financial Health and Happiness

 As the co-host of a personal finance podcast (2005–2008), he interviewed a wide range of guests from the fields of economics, finance, and public policy: best-selling authors; members of the Cabinet, OMB, Federal Reserve, and Congress; and a handful of Nobel Laureates in Economics.

 Lance has helped over 500 families create customized financial plans for their futures during his 19-year career.
-Those experiences have taught him a few important lessons: uncomplicated solutions are usually best, the investment costs are very important, and money isn't everything.
+Those experiences have taught him a few important lessons: uncomplicated solutions are usually best, the investment costs are important, and money isn't everything.

 In his free time, he enjoys traveling with his two daughters, Claire and Olivia.

 Brooke Lazar is WITI's content manager and digital editor.
 She has a BA in professional and technical writing from Youngstown State University.